 - Some beginners may feel some sensation while practising headstand, however, it will soon vanish.
 Actually, it will bring joy and glee to the Yogis.

-Many of you might not be able to practice the headstand properly and find it difficult to perform it in the beginning.
+Even if you know what is the right time to do a headstand (Sirsasana); many of you might find it difficult to perform the asana (pose) in the beginning.
 You are bound to make a few common mistakes and you might injure yourself as well.
 But if you can be aware of these common mistakes you can avoid unnecessary strain and pain.

 However, do not give up on yourself and try to avoid these mistakes mentioned below.